Get all the latest data for Madrid

 How do I confirm there are no liens in Madrid right now?

-The standard way to confirm there are no liens on a property in Madrid is to request a nota simple from the Property Registry, which lists all registered mortgages, embargoes, and legal encumbrances.
+The standard way to confirm there are no liens in Madrid is to request an updated nota simple shortly before completion and make sure any listed charge is cancelled or retained for cancellation at signing.

 How do I check zoning and permitted use in Madrid right now?